 Spoon has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Spoon students have several choices to make.
-Scroll down to see a full list of majors offered at Spoon below.
+Scroll down to the bottom of this page to see a full list of majors offered at Spoon.

-Spoon does not offer double majors, so students must choose on area of study to focus on.
+Spoon does not offer double majors.
+Students must choose one area of study to focus on.

-Spoon does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Spoon does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.